COINtoolbox/AMADA_shiny/README.md

 #### Available datasets

-The enclosed datasets  are examples following the same nomenclature of  their respective source articles.
-I suggest the user to check the original articles or catalogs for a better understanding of their meaning.
+The available  datasets  follow the same nomenclature of their respective source articles.
+I recommend  the user to check the original articles or catalogs for a better understanding of their meaning.

 * Supernova host properties ([Table 1, Sako, M. et al. 2014](http://adsabs.harvard.edu/abs/2014arXiv1401.3317S)): Type Ia and II  Supernova host-galaxy  properties  from  Sloan Digital Sky Survey  multi-band photometry.